MikeBSilverman/CSVUtils/README-CSVUnitTest.md

 # Introduction
-CSVSplit - help filter CSVs files, or split CSVs based on simple conditions/logic.
-(E.g. if MonthCol > 6.)
-Or split randomly 80/20.
-I've found that Python or other tools are not great, especially when working with large #s of rows or columns, as you have your memory as a large constraint.
-(Microsoft R or RevoScaler is disk focused instead of memory, but it is typically single-threaded for many operations.)
+CSVUnitTest - get simple statistics on the data within the CSV, quick summary to see if it's fit for ML/AI training.
+Multi-threaded analysis.
+Flag any errors easily (output is a CSV which can get ingested into other tools).

 # Intended Use Cases
-- keep or remove columns (E.g. trim the label column off of a large dataset)
-- filter out NULLs or other bad data easily
-- split the data 80/20 for training/test purposes
+- Are any columns leading indicators for the label column?
+(Did you perhaps leave some working columns in the dataset?
+I've done it before...)
+- Any columns with the same value throughout (is a column all 0s or 1s?
+Why use that as an input to an ML engine if so?)
+- Check for bias - pct of male vs. female for example.
+Is there, let's say >50% more females than males in this dataset?
+- Quick, simple stats on each column

 All while keeping a low memory profile.
 (The biggest factor in performance is Disk I/O)

-# CSVSplit Command Line Args
+# CSVUnitTest Command Line Args
 - inputf "file name of data to analyze" (Required)
-- outputf "file name of primary output - if filters = true" (Required)
+- outputf "file name of output of statistical analysis" (Required) will be CSV output
-- outputfother "file name of other output - if filters = false" (optional for when splitting files)
-- processqueuebuffer # of bytes to use for input buffer (default = 1000000000)
-- coltoremove# or coltokeep# positive or negative list of column names to keep/remove

-Can then use filter OR percentagesplit, but not both together:
-- filter#
-    - "Variable to filter on" (Required)
-	- operand (eq, ne, lt, le, gt, ge) (Required)
-	- value to search on (Required)
-	- join operand (AND, OR) (Required for all filters up to n-1)
-    - e.g. -filter1 Year ge 2009 AND -filter2 Year le 2014
-- percentagesplit .xx  - e.g. if .80 then 80% goes into normal file, remainder 20% will go into other file
+- labelCol "name of column with the expected output of the model, for comparison" (optional)

 # Build and Test
 Coded using Visual Studio 2017, with either x86 or x64 mode.
 (Disable precompiled headers)